Guercio1/GrpEngine/GrpEngine/GrpEngine/egtk/Doc/egtk_doc.md

 - *Colour* of the line

 #### egtkDrawCircle/egtkFillCircle
-Draw or fill a circle
+Draw or fill a circle.

 - *xc* center
 - *yc* center
 - *color*

 #### egtkDrawEllipse/egtkFillEllipse
-Draw or fill an ellipse
+Draw or fill an ellipse.

 - *x0* center
 - *y0* center